While not used in the United States anymore, allodial title has some deep roots in the real estate industry.

 10. What are the problems with allodial title?

-Most people think allodial title status is ideal because you cannot lose it.
+Most people think “true allodial title” is ideal because you cannot lose it.

 However, it isn’t perfect in all circumstances.

-Theoretically, allodial titles cannot be lost, but they also cannot be transferred or encumbered without losing their allodial status.
+Theoretically, allodial titles cannot be lost or encumbred, but they also cannot be transferred, sold or given away without losing their allodial status.

-This also makes it difficult to improve the land.
+This would also make it difficult to improve the land.

 Once incorporated, the improvements would become part of the allodial title and become exempt from lien or seizure of the property to pay a contractor’s bill.

-Thus, a contractor may be hesitant to work with you.
+Thus, it would be hard to find a contractor willing to work with you.

 11. What is a life estate?